5.2 - Enhancing public participation in government decision making

 Technology and innovation for openness and accountability: by promoting new technologies that offer opportunities for information sharing, public participation and collaboration; and making more information public in ways that enable people to both understand what their governments do and to influence decisions.

-A design thinking approach, with three phases (Discover, Create, Deliver) is being applied to implement the Commitment.
-For more information on the methodology, see the Commitment’s webpage (https://www.industry.gov.au/community-activities/open-government).
+A design thinking approach, with three phases (Discover, Create, Deliver) is being applied to implement this commitment.
+For more information on the methodology, see the commitment’s webpage.

 Milestone 1 - Discover phase

 The Commitment’s Discover Phase Report was published in December 2017.
-The Report provides an inspiring and comprehensive business case to improve public participation in the APS.
+The Report provides an inspiring and comprehensive business case to improve public participation in the Australian public service (APS).
 Details on this phase are on our webpage.